Home Learning Guidance

-We have a firm and clear policy on homework which all students are expected to follow.
-A homework timetable is issued for each year group.
-We use Show My Homework, an online tool that shows all of your child’s homework tasks and deadlines for each piece of work.
-Students and parents/carers can log in to see tasks set.
+We have a firm and clear policy on home learning which all students are expected to follow.
+A home learning timetable is issued for each year group.

 - it will allow students to practise ideas first used in the classroom